CMU-CREATE-Lab/mingle/README.md

    animations between unbundled and bundled edges.
 This library is not required to use the algorithm.
 MIT license.

-## TODO

-Provide a more complete documentation and API reference.

 ## Copyright Twitter, Inc.